chinmaya-dehury/LEI-LLM-assistedEI/readme.md

 * Step 1 – Generate Tasks list only (Cloud Simulation) `python llm_orchestrator_basic.py`
 OR
-look at the existing tasks, and if required or if possible generate a list of new tasks `python llm_orchestrator_adaptive.py`
+look at the existing tasks, and if required or if possible generate a list of new tasks and store both in new .json file as well as in existing one.
+`python llm_orchestrator_adaptive.py`
 OR
 look at the existing tasks, and if required or if possible generate a list of new tasks.
-Also store in new json file and existing one.
 `python llm_orchestrator_adaptive_resource.py`

 * Step 2 - Generate the code for each task